HallemLab/Labjack_Camera_Trigger/README.md

 - V2 runs on MATLAB R2018a and later.
 The difference has to do with changes in .NET support in MATLAB R2018a.
 - V3 automatically detects the MATLAB version number, and deploys the correct LabJack commands.
 Users should use this version for maximum flexibility.
 - ValveBank_LabJackTrigger interfaces with a ValveBank device, and uses TTL pulses from the ValveBank to initiate recordings.

+## Installation Notes
+If this code has errors, and you're trying to get it on a new computer, make sure the MATLAB SDK add-on is loaded, that the computer has .NET libraries (you may need to download Visual Studio) and that the LabJack drivers have been loaded and you've run the LJControlPanel software.
+Even after all of that, you may have to bang around trying a bunch of things before it works.
+Start with trying to run the command ljud_LoadDriver and ljud_Constants.